 So, not only will a better night’s sleep aid with fat loss, it can also strengthen your muscles.
 If you’re wanting an edge over the competition, consider getting more rest.

 Your immune system depends on your ability to get a restful night’s sleep.
-Studies have shown that sleeping less than seven hours a night suppresses your immune system and increases your chance of catching a common cold or worse.
+Studies have shown that sleeping less than seven hours a night suppresses it and increases your chance of catching a common cold or worse.

-In addition to improving your immunity, a good night’s sleep can also reduce inflammatory properties in the bloodstream.
-This is important because inflammation is linked to various unfortunate side effects like premature aging, diabetes, stroke, and more.
+A good night’s sleep can improve immunity and reduce inflammatory properties in the bloodstream.
+This is important because inflammation is linked to various unfortunate side effects, such as premature aging, diabetes, stroke, and more.

 Getting enough rest can help you in various ways.